isel-leic-daw/s2425i-51d-51n-public/docs/calendar.md

 - Organizing and testing backend software.

 ## W4 - 2023-09-30
 - The architecture of the Web, the HTTP protocol, and HTTP APIs.
+- Representation design and the use of hypermedia.

 ## W5 - 2023-10-07
-- Representation design and the use of hypermedia.
+- Bidirectional protocols - SSE and WebSockets.

 ## W6 - 2023-10-14
 - Project development.